sandeep026/Direct-single-shooting-optimal-control/README.md

 |Analytical|0.577678|
 |Numerical|0.5779|

+The slight difference is due to discretization error which can be reduced to an extent.
+The peicewise approximation of the control input is one of the reason.

 # Advantages

 Since, its a sequential method, the control inputs are the only decision variables.
 As a result, smaller sized optimization problems are solved.